martenson/galaxy_tools_management_template/README.md

 ### step-by-step
 - create a new repository using the template `https://github.com/martenson/galaxy_tools_management_template`
-- make venv `python -m venv .venv && source .venv/bin/activate`
+- make venv `python3 -m venv .venv && source .venv/bin/activate`
 - install requirements.txt `pip install -r requirements.txt`
 - create a folder in the repository named the same as your Galaxy's url, for demonstration purposes the template has a folder with my QA instance: `galaxy-qa2.galaxy.cloud.e-infra.cz`
 - to obtain the initial list of tools installed on your instance run the following Ephemeris command.